linuxdeepin/deepin-boot-maker/README.md

 ## Credits and references

-1. [UNetbootin](https://github.com/unetbootin/unetbootin): this projects is derived form unetbootin, but now there are big differences between them.
+1. [UNetbootin](https://github.com/unetbootin/unetbootin): this project is derived form unetbootin, but now there are big differences between them.